mojtaba-eshghie/SmartContractDesignPatternsInDCRGraphs/design-pattern-models/governance.md

 ## Governance Pattern Description

+On-chain governance is a crucial component of decentralized protocols, allowing for decision-making on parameter changes, upgrades, and management.
+The governance pattern is typically used to allow token holders or a group of privileged users to vote on proposals and make decisions that affect the contract's behavior.
+A popular example of on-chain governance is the Compound protocol.
+This design pattern is the result of multiple design patterns from different domains, namely, role-based access control, timed temporal constraint, token, as well as upgrade patterns.

 ## Example Usage

 The activities and relations DCR model of this pattern is reflecting the following Solidity contract: